pokeblokdude/character-controller/README.md

 # Simple Kinematic Character Controller (WIP)

 This character controller is my attempt at a "one size fits all" solution for a 3D character controller.
-It's implemented using the "collide and slide" algorithm, outlined by Kasper Fauerby in his paper, "[Improved Collision detection and Response](https://www.peroxide.dk/papers/collision/collision.pdf)".
+It's implemented using the "collide and slide" algorithm, outlined by Kasper Fauerby in his paper, "[Improved Collision detection and Response](https://www.peroxide.dk/papers/collision/collision.pdf)", and iterated on by Jeff Linahan in "[Improving the Numerical Robustness of Sphere Swept Collision Detection](https://arxiv.org/ftp/arxiv/papers/1211/1211.0059.pdf)."

-I made a video showcasing and explaining the algorithm and my implementation here: \
+I made a video showcasing and explaining the original algorithm and my implementation here: \
 https://youtu.be/YR6Q7dUz2uk

+and a follow-up video covering Linahan's improved algorithm, as well as stair detection, here: \
+`TBA`

 This controller can be used in both first and third-person games.
 All you need to do is provide a normalized `moveDir`.